act65/masters-thesis/notes/rl-intro.md

 ## Model-based RL

-(In the unconstrained memory case)
-__Cojecture:__ Model-based learning is the optimal solution to model-free learning
+__Cojecture:__ Model-based learning is the optimal solution to model-free learning.
+Aka the Q network will learn to model the dynamics of the environment.
+(optimal if you include computatunal complexity and ability to transfer to new tasks)

-I can imagine a model-free system learning to learn to use future inputs as targets to learn a model!!?!
+How hard is it for a model-free system (to learn) to learn to use future inputs as targets for training?
-If we used a very large RNN to model $Q(s_t, a_t)$, it could correlate the difference between past and future state and actions, thus ...?

-Model-free methods must learn some estimate of future dynamics!? (how can this be shown? neurons that correlate with dynamics?)
+Model-free methods must learn someweak correlate of dynamics!?
+They must know which states are reachable to give valid estimates.
-How much of the future dynamics does a model-free method learn?
-How much is necessary?

 ## Resources